Broderick-Westrope/amalgo/README.md

 I encourage you to create an issue and spark a discussion there before beginning work on a large change.
 This way we can be clear on the goals and acceptance criteria before investing time on it.

+### What could be improved?

+Here are some suggestions:

+- **Language parsers:** If you would like to add first-class support for a new language that would be great!
+The `parser` package contains a `Parser` interface that defines what your new parser should include.
+- **Tests:** Currently the testing for this tool is limited.
+Most of it was created in a single night and I didn't slow down to test things.
+Start a discussion with your ideas or jump right in.
+- **Ideas:** The thing I'm most interested in hearing is ideas for unique use cases.
+If the use case requires some modifications that's fine.
+Similarly, if you think something can be done better I'd love to hear it.
+This is a relatively small CLI utility, so a bit of growth/change is acceptable for a cool enough use case ;)

 ## License

 This project is licensed under the GNU GPL v3 License - see the [LICENSE](./LICENSE) file for details.